Energy efficiency tips

 • Turn lights off when they are not needed.

-• Installing dimmers on you're lights can help you use less energy
+• Installing dimmers on your lights can help you use less energy

-• Fit timers and motion sensors ;in areas that are used rarely so you're lights are only when you need them.
+• Fit timers and motion sensors ;in areas that are used rarely so your lights are only when you need them.

 Halogen bulbs